Self Management of Heart Failure

 Schedule Follow-Up Appointment(s)

 After discharge from the hospital, your doctor will need to see you regularly to check on your progress and to ensure your prescribed medications are working.
-He or she may adjust the dosage and/or frequency of your medications based on the results of these follow-up visits, so it is very important that you schedule follow-up appointments as recommended by your doctor.
+He or she may adjust the dosage and/or frequency of your medications based on the results of these follow-up visits, so it is very important that you keep all scheduled appointments.
+Be sure to follow-up with your doctor at least once a month for three months.
 You can easily schedule your appointments online or by calling 216-844-3800.

 GOOD TO GO: Staying Healthy Between Appointments